ivangonzalez224/Space-Travelers-Hub/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project give it a star.
+If you like this project give it a ⭐️.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Micoverse.
+I would like to thank Microverse for the oportunity given to me to work in this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>